-I did a second drawing of “Beauty and the Beast” (see first) but this one is in charcoal on rough watercolor paper.
-I think I may give this to the endodontist went to Monday for him to post on the ceiling over the chair where he tortures people so they’ll have something to focus on.
+I did a second drawing of Beauty and the Beast (see first) but this one is in charcoal on rough watercolor paper.
+I think I may give this one to the endodontist I went to Monday for him to post on the ceiling over the chair where he performs root canals with no laughing gas.
+That way, the patients will have something on which to focus.
 And here is where the faint at heart should turn away and read Little Women instead.

 Now, I know that some of you may think that Bill and I have a propensity for exaggerating, or I for complaining.
 But the following is the true unadulterated story of a Marathon Man-like nightmare I experienced on Monday morning getting a root canal.

 After being coaxed into the chair, the doctor asks for the syringe.
-Whoa, hold on there dude, I tell him.
-Where is the nitrous oxide?
-He explains in his thick accent, the origin of which I can’t quite discern, that he no longer uses it because he found that people would come there just for the nitrous oxide.
+Whoa, hold on there dude.
+“Where is the nitrous oxide?”
+I ask.
+He explains in his thick accent, the origin of which I can’t quite discern, that he no longer uses it because he finds that people come there just for the nitrous oxide.
 OH I’M JUST SURE.
-I want a root canal for the little buzz that a few whiffs of laughing gas will give you.
-He tried to convince me further of it’s lack of merit by telling me that it does not get rid of pain–that it only relaxes you.
-I really had to resist a California “DUH”.
+I want a root canal for the little buzz that a few whiffs of laughing gas will give.
+He tries to convince me further of it’s lack of merit by telling me that it does not get rid of pain–that it only relaxes you.
+I really had to resist a California, “DUH”.

 It deadens the very surface and he drills until I shriek again.
-My feet come off the table, and I am in flight position trying to sit up now, but he sternly tells me not to panic and to sit back.
-Feet back up.
-More Novocaine on the tooth.
-Drilling and pain, I burst into tears, but he can’t stop in the middle.
-More Novocaine and pain, and this went on until it was done and I was ready to drop from exhaustion.
-In fact, I stood up and almost passed out, and had to sit with my head between my legs for a few minutes.
+My feet come off the table, and I am in flight position trying to sit up now, but he sternly tells me not to panic and to lay back.
+Feet back down; head back; more lidocaine on the surface of the tooth; drilling and pain.
+I burst into tears, but he can’t stop in the middle and leave a gaping hole in my tooth.
+More lidocaine and pain, and this goes on until it is done and I am ready to drop from exhaustion.
+In fact, I stand up and almost pass out.
+I have to sit for several minutes with my head between my legs.

-Apparently, what I had was hot tooth.
-One that could not be anesthetized.
+Apparently, what I had was ‘hot tooth’–one that could not be anesthetized.
 They asked me if I had taken any medication before coming since that can sometimes negate the anesthetic.
-Of course, I was thinking why, for the love of GOD, don’t you ask people that BEFORE they come for a root canal, but when your mouth is jacked open with two fists, metal instruments and a vacuum cleaner that is sucking your tonsils out, it’s kind of hard to do anything but grunt yes and no. And shriek.
+Of course, I wanted to say, “Why, for the love of GOD, don’t you ask people that BEFORE they come for a root canal?”
+But I could only grunt “uh-uh,” since they asked me while my mouth was jacked open.
 Indeed I had not taken anything.